Skip to content

 I’m a new associate professor, having started only in 2024, but I have a fair bit of experience supervising student projects:

-I’ve also examined 6 PhD theses and 4 MPhil dissertations so far, so I think I know what a good thesis looks like.
+I’ve also examined 7 PhD theses, 8 master’s dissertations, and dozens of undergraduate dissertations, so I think I know what a good thesis looks like.

 Research areas